JasonTheKitten/bot/README.md

 # bot
-[New name to be revealed] is a Discord Bot written on the Discord4J framework.
+Luwu is a Discord Bot written on the Discord4J framework.

-Still rewriting, but it will provide a variety of features

 * Chat Linking: Link chat channels across multiple servers!

-* Music: WIP, but you can queue multiple tracks to play, as well as a repeat mode!
+* Music: You can queue multiple tracks to play, maintain playlists, as well as a repeat mode!

 * Basic moderation commands!

-* Automoderation!
+* Auto Role: Assign up to 3 roles to give on user join

+* Reaction role: Give users roles when they select a reaction

 * A currency system with daily rewards, chat rewards, and vote rewards!

-* Internationalization!
+*Starboard: Customizable.
+A post gets shown on starboard when enough people react with the set emoji

 * One word sentence!
 Makes managing one word sentence games easy!

 * Suggestion channels!
 Converts a suggestion to an embed with voting reactions!

-The following features are planned:

-* Adventure: Players can play a game who's rules are supplied by a text file.
-Includes scripting.

-* Continue to extend existing features
+* More, and more to come